run-x/opta-docs/content/en/docs/Reference/Modules.md

 One of the other benefits of kubernetes is that a user can have fine control over the [resources used by each of their containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
 A user can control the cpu, memory and disk usage with which scheduling is made, and the max limit after which the container is killed.
 With Opta, we expose such settings to the user, while keeping sensible defaults.

+_NOTE_ We expose the resource requests and set the limits to twice the request values.

 #### Ingress
 You can control if and how you want to expose your app to the world!
 Check out